Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij.md

 ---

 # Azure Toolkit for IntelliJ
 The Azure Toolkit for IntelliJ provides templates and functionality that you can use to easily create, develop, test, and deploy Azure applications by using the IntelliJ integrated development environment (IDE).
-It is an open-source project whose source code is available under the [MIT license from the project's site](https://github.com/microsoft/azure-tools-for-java).

 > [!NOTE]
+>
 > There is also an Azure Toolkit for the Eclipse IDE.
 For more information, see [Azure Toolkit for Eclipse](../eclipse/azure-toolkit-for-eclipse.md).
->
 >

 ## Get started with the Azure Toolkit for IntelliJ